onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-One way to do this would be to use React Router's [useMatch](https://reactrouter.com/en/v6.3.0/api#usematch) hook
+One way to do this would be to use React Router's [`useMatch`](https://reactrouter.com/en/v6.3.0/api#usematch) hook
 to figure out the id of the task to be displayed in the `App` component.

-It is not possible to use the `useMatch` hook in the component which defines the routed part of the application.
+However, it is not possible to use the `useMatch` hook in the component which defines the routed part of the application.
-Let's move the use of the `Router` components from `App`:
+Let's change it then and *move the `Router` components **outside of the `App`***:

 ```js
 ReactDOM.createRoot(document.getElementById('root')).render(